moekimora/lostinstarrail/README.md

 ## v1.0.6
 - Update: The Xianzhou Luofu
-  - Updated 200+ locations and still updating (i swear it is enormous)
+  - Updated 500+ locations and still updating (i swear it is enormous)
 - Minor bug fixes
+  - There is a bug where you can get Jarilo-VI's location even if you picked Herta Space Station, this is now fixed
+  - Update the scoring system

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.